-Mixed Finance Development: [Enter "Yes" or "No." If yes, list other types of funding and unitsto which other funding applies.]
+Mixed Finance Development: [Enter "Yes" or "No." If yes, list other types of funding and unitsto

 HAP CONTRACT

 Effective Date of Contract: [Enter start date of HAP contract]

 HOTMA Requirements: [If HAP contract was signed prior to April 18, 2017, enter "Pre-HOTMA."
 If HAP contract was signed on or after April 18, 2017, enter "Post-HOTMA."]